IBM-Automation-SPGI/mq-pot/Lab_1/mq_cp4i_pot_lab1.md

 ## Cleanup (Optional)

 1. Return to the Platform Navigator.
-Under *Integration Instances* find your instance, click the elipsis on the right and select **Delete**.
+Find your instance, click the elipsis on the right and select **Delete**.
 This will delete the queue manager pods and all related artifacts.
 This will help reduce load on the cluster as you continue the rest of the labs.
 This queue manager will not be needed again.

 	![](./images/image244.png)